What is Computational Fluid Dynamics

 - Uncertainty in the pressure wave

-- Uncertainty on the energy released
+- Uncertainty about the energy released

 The results of these methods have been used to allocate process units and containment systems.
 Unfortunately, these models do not consider the effect of obstacles in the explosion.
 Despite this, these models have been used frequently due to their simplicity.

-Computational Fluid Dynamics predicts the possibility of explosion with greater precision accounting for the local environment such as confinement, congestion and blockage issues which makes it a better tool for risk estimation.
+Computational Fluid Dynamics predicts the possibility of explosion with greater precision accounting for the local environment such as confinement, congestion, and blockage issues which makes it a better tool for risk estimation.

 Significance of Computational Fluid Dynamics Explosion Study

-Benefits of 3D and 2D CFD based Explosion study
+Benefits of 3D and 2D CFD-based Explosion Study

 However 2D models provide fast calculations due to approximation with empirical relations and are relatively easy to use.
-Further uses of CFD in process safety are that, CFD has been used to predict gas and vapor dispersion, blast from gas, pool fire and dust explosions.
+Further uses of CFD in process safety are that, CFD has been used to predict gas and vapor dispersion, blast from gas, pool fire, and dust explosions.
 CFD can solve numerous problems of simulation for explosion under various physical scenarios such as,

 - A confined environment.